 What if I didn’t know it was there?

-For example, if your friend left a stolen watch or cell phone in your house without your knowledge, a judge might not consider you “in possession” of the stolen property.
+For example, if you can prove that your friend left a stolen watch or cell phone in your house without your knowledge, a judge might not consider you “in possession” of the stolen property.

 In order to charge you with possession of stolen property, the prosecution must prove that you had control over, and full knowledge of, the property.

-If you can show that you never actually fully “possessed” the property, you might be able to
+If you can show that you never actually fully “possessed” the property, you may be able to

 This is especially relevant in cases where you are arrested while a passenger in a vehicle that contains stolen property.